Lemonnik/RatDetectionGUI/README.md

 # RatDetectionGUI
-GUI for behavioral test "Paws".
-The test is used to detect gait disturbance in rodents.
+The "StepAn" GUI for the "Paws" behavioral test, which allows one to obtain the coordinates of rat paws and measure stride length.
+Impaired stride length, e.g., stride shortening, can mark locomotor deficits and disease progression.

 Run the ```test_design+.py``` file to run the application.